 Youth are an important element of any business model.
-And since the workplace is rapidly changing, becoming an increasingly flexible and digitally disrupted sphere, the youth are already educating their elders about how things are changing.
+And since the workplace is rapidly changing, becoming an increasingly flexible and digitally disrupted sphere, the youth are already educating their elders about how things are to be done.
 Young people are getting so far ahead when it comes to digital communication that we really need to stop and listen to them.
 So let’s talk about Generation Z.

 “Money would motivate them to work harder and stay with their employer longer.”
 Want to guess what percentage of Gen Z would agree with that statement?
-You might be surprised to hear that it’s only 28 per cent.
-This compares to 42 per cent of Gen Y (the generation immediately before them).
+You might be surprised to hear that it’s only 28%.
+For Gen Y, the generation immediately before them, the figure is 42%.
 So if there’s one thing that we can deduce about Gen Z, it’s that they are far more interested in other workplace factors than money.
 But what do they want?

 The line between work and leisure is becoming increasingly blurred.
 Gen Z have no problem carrying their phones with them at all times, and replying to work related correspondence via their social networks.
 This is great for an employer, because their employees are easily contactable at irregular times and often willing to work outside the constructs of 9 to 5.
 The trade off is that the workplace has to be an interesting, dynamic and social environment.
 Is there a fancy espresso machine?
 A ping pong table for break time games?
 A good stereo?
 Do the staff have a drink together on Friday arvo?
 Make your workplace great and Gen Z will be happy to spend time there and to be contacted after they leave.